What Are the Solo Parent Benefits in the Philippines?

 Educational Assistance: The government will give due consideration and educational assistance by granting scholarships to children of solo parents.

-Price Reductions: Solo parents can avail of reduced prices for basic commodities and medical assistance when buying from local drug stores, pharmacies, grocery stores and other shops that sell goods and other basic commodities.
+Price Reductions: Solo parents can avail themselves of reduced prices for basic commodities and medical assistance when buying from local drug stores, pharmacies, grocery stores, and other shops that sell goods and other basic commodities.

 Monthly Cash Subsidy: Solo parents earning minimum wage are eligible to receive a monthly cash subsidy of Php1,000 from the government.